JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 To achieve an indeterminate progress we could just use the [Flutter built in CircularProgressIndicator](https://api.flutter.dev/flutter/material/CircularProgressIndicator-class.html) right away, but for the purpose of learning we'll write it from scratch.
 That will also leave more room for tweaking the animation in further posts, and maybe creating our own Flutter package.

+To be completely honest beforehand, I'll grab some mathematical calculations from Flutter's `CircularProgressIndicator` implementation, given that will make the progress much easier for everyone.

 ### The solution

 If you want to paint to `Canvas` in Flutter, [CustomPaint](https://api.flutter.dev/flutter/widgets/CustomPaint-class.html) is your friend.
 If you had the chance to read the previously mentioned series from [@NieBin](https://medium.com/@niebin312) then you already know what is it.
 For newcomers, it's a custom widget that **gives you a canvas to paint over during the paint phase**.